Are you a CNA interested in working in a hospital?

 Nursing assistant training focuses on the role of the CNA in a skilled nursing facility.
 Didactic and clinical components focus primarily on skilled nursing care.
 The Acute Care CNA course focuses on broadening the CNA’s scope of knowledge and clinical experience to include skills required to work in an acute care setting (hospital).
 This course covers the pathophysiology, treatment and nursing care of various disorders/diseases.
 It is helpful if you have already taken classes on these topics – biology, microbiology, medical terminology and anatomy.

-The cost of the program is currently estimated to be about $500 (subject to change).
+The total estimated cost of the program is $500 (subject to change).
 Fees include textbooks, parking, and enrollment fees.
 Eligibility for financial aid can help offset the cost.

 Note: Submitting an application does not guarantee entry into the program.

 Before filling out the application, review the Acute Care CNA Application Checklist (PDF) to gather all required documents and forms.
 Click the link below for a copy of the checklist (PDF).

 Download, print and fill out the physical exam and immunization forms (pages 1-7).
 Pages 1-2 are filled out by you.
 Your healthcare provider/doctor will fill out pages 3-4 (physical exam) and pages 5-7 (immunizations, TB test results, and flu shot form).

 Submit the physical exam and immunization forms (pages 1-7) filled out; and a copy of your immunization records and/or titers (lab work) for MMR, Hep B, Varicella, TDAP, COVID-19, flu shot, and TB test results with your Acute Care CNA application packet.